-Psygentra Founding Director Jemma Tosh has been awarded by the Gender Identity Research and Education Society (GIRES) for their contribution to the article: 'A critical commentary on follow-up studies and 'desistance' theories about transgender and gender non-conforming children' published in the International Journal of Transgender Health (originally named the International Journal of Transgenderism).
+The Gender Identity Research and Education Society (GIRES) has awarded a collaborative article that I contributed to: 'A critical commentary on follow-up studies and 'desistance' theories about transgender and gender non-conforming children' published in the International Journal of Transgender Health (originally named the International Journal of Transgenderism).

 GIRES is a UK based organisation that works towards improving the lives of trans, nonbinary, and agender people.
 It is made up of trans and non trans volunteers and members.
 It provides training, e-learning, and resources for trans folks and those who support them.

 The article was featured in a special issue of the journal, entitled 'Today's Transgender Youth: Health, Well-Being, and Opportunities for Resilience' edited by Ryan Watson and Jaimie Veale, which has since been published as a book by Routledge.

 The article came about through discussion amongst a group of researchers concerning the use of a troubling statistic in academic work regarding transgender youth - that over 80% 'desist' as they get older (i.e. they stop being gender nonconforming or de-transition).
 There are two main issues with this statistic that we wanted to address, (1) the problematic evidence base that led to its circulation, and (2) how the number was being used to discredit or invalidate trans people and their lived experiences of gender.
 This can lead to numerous other issues, such as being refused medical treatment and being pathologised.
 In our commentary we wanted to examine the problematic evidence base, showing the weaknesses and limitations of the research that were a cause for concern, and to discuss the implications of continuing to share this particular number in academic and clinical circles on the lives of trans people.